-Analysis by AECOM for the AEMC, which is published with today's draft determination, shows that even where there is a projected system limitation, LGNCs can significantly increase costs to consumers while offering little or no deferral of network investment.
+Analysis by AECOM for the AEMC, which was published with the draft determination, showed that even where there is a projected system limitation, LGNCs can significantly increase costs to consumers while offering little or no deferral of network investment.

-AECOM specifically assessed three case studies where an investment need is expected, as these represent the most likely opportunities for embedded generation to reduce network costs.
-For all three case studies, the level of peak demand reduction with LGNCs was insufficient to defer investment and therefore there was no reduction in network costs.
+AECOM specifically assessed three case studies where an investment need is expected, as these represented the most likely opportunities for embedded generation to reduce network costs.
+For all three case studies, the level of peak demand reduction with LGNCs was insufficient to defer investment, so there was no reduction in network costs.

 The AECOM analysis indicated that the cost of paying the LGNCs ranged from \$1 million to \$18 million in the three case studies.
-This net cost would need to be recovered through an increase to network charges paid by all consumers.
+This net cost would have needed to be recovered through an increase to network charges paid by all consumers.

 AECOM's analysis does not suggest that embedded generation cannot reduce network costs.
-Rather, it shows that benefit from additional embedded generation as a result of introducing LGNCs would be outweighed by the cost of the LGNCs.
+Rather, it shows that benefit from additional embedded generation as a result of introducing LGNCs would have been outweighed by the cost of the LGNCs.